 Common in child care setting

-Hand-foot-and-mouth disease is most common in children in child care settings because of frequent diaper changes and potty training, and because little children often put their hands in their mouths.
+Hand-foot-and-mouth disease is most common in children in child care settings because of frequent diaper changes and toilet training, and because little children often put their hands in their mouths.

 Although your child is most contagious with hand-foot-and-mouth disease during the first week of the illness, the virus can remain in his or her body for weeks after the signs and symptoms are gone.
 That means your child still can infect others.

-Some people, particularly adults, can pass the virus without showing any signs or symptoms of the disease.
+Some people, especially adults, can pass the virus without showing any signs or symptoms of the disease.